Richardson Insurance Solutions Terms of Business

 A Scheme is an arrangement whereby agreement is reached with a Product Producer (Insurer) to accept risks of a particular class for a particular group of persons at preferential terms and premium.
-For example, we presently arrange schemes for the Motor Caravan Club of Ireland “Camper” Scheme, an IOMST Scheme and a Public House Scheme for Licensed Vintners.
+For example, we presently arrange schemes for the Motor Caravan Club of Ireland “Camper” Scheme, an IOMST Scheme and a Hospitality and Leisure Scheme.
 If we have a Scheme in existence for the risk presented then we will not seek to obtain alternative quotations.
-We will however benchmark our Schemes against similar products thereby operating on a fair analysis basis.
+We will however benchmark our Schemes against similar products thereby operating on a fair & personal analysis basis.

 We provide advice on Health Insurance on a limited analysis basis (providing services on the basis of a limited number of contracts and product producers available on the market).